momasta/omasta.net/content/en/posts/tech-spurt-quotes.md

 ## Intros

-* "0:00 The bit where everyone leaves"
+* 0:00 The bit where everyone leaves
-  (dreadful mistake, MKBHD, cockwomble and&nbsp;jizzbiscuit and **beeeep** **beep**)
+  (Dreadful mistake, MKBHD, cockwomble and&nbsp;jizzbiscuit and **beeeep** **beep**)
   [https://youtu.be/YOxH0dGiyP0](https://youtu.be/YOxH0dGiyP0 "Xiaomi Mi 11 Ultra, 11 Lite 5G, Mix Fold | TSW56 - YouTube")
-* in fact, the only way you could actually make it less interesting is probably by&nbsp;slapping a&nbsp;picture of Jacob Rees-Mogg on the side.
+* …in fact, the only way you could actually make it less interesting is probably by&nbsp;slapping a&nbsp;picture of Jacob Rees-Mogg on the side.
   [https://youtu.be/iavjD0ZDWsU](https://youtu.be/iavjD0ZDWsU "Xbox Series X One Month Review | Worth it vs the PS5? - YouTube")
 * I'm the living embodiment of a desperately horny teenager's fleshlight after his parents have buggered off for an